cpiz/BubbleView/README.md

 * Arrow direction: up, down, left, right or none
 * Should arrow auto point to its target
-* Size and position of arrow
-* Filling color and padding of bubble
-* Frame size and color of bubble
+* Customizable arrow properties: size and location
-* Rounded corners and their radius
+* Customizable bubble properties: color, padding, borders and corner radius
 * Bubble can be plain text view(BubbleTextView) or layout container(BubbleXxxLayout)

 Specify the direction of arrow
 --------